ellsawan/Living-Ease---FYP/README.md

-**Living Ease - Final Year Project - BS Software Engineering** In today’s rental market, the process of managing properties and handling rental tasks can be a challenge for both **tenants and landlords**.
-Tenants often face difficulties finding suitable properties, while landlords struggle to manage listings, payments, and maintenance requests.
-The existing rental systems lack seamless communication and often require manual intervention, leading to inefficiency and frustration for both parties.
-To address these challenges, **Living Ease** has been developed as a comprehensive solution.
-It is a **mobile application** designed to simplify and streamline the entire rental process.
-Living Ease connects tenants, landlords, and service providers in a unified platform, eliminating the need for separate systems.
-Tenants can easily browse and save properties, submit rental applications, schedule viewings, and access maintenance services.
-Landlords can efficiently manage property listings, track payments, and communicate directly with tenants.
-Living Ease leverages advanced features such as **AI-powered property recommendations** and **geospatial analysis** In today’s rental market, the process of managing properties and handling rental tasks can be a challenge for both tenants and landlords.
-Tenants often face difficulties finding suitable properties, while landlords struggle to manage listings, payments, and maintenance requests.
-The existing rental systems lack seamless communication and often require manual intervention, leading to inefficiency and frustration for both parties.
-To address these challenges, Living Ease has been developed as a comprehensive solution.
-It is a mobile application designed to simplify and streamline the entire rental process.
-Living Ease connects tenants, landlords, and service providers in a unified platform, eliminating the need for separate systems.
-Tenants can easily browse and save properties, submit rental applications, schedule viewings, and access maintenance services.
-Landlords can efficiently manage property listings, track payments, and communicate directly with tenants.
-Living Ease leverages advanced features such as AI-powered property recommendations and geospatial analysis to provide a personalized and seamless user experience.
-Tenants receive property suggestions based on their preferences and search history, while landlords can view detailed information about nearby amenities to make informed decisions.
-The platform also incorporates a Maintenance Board, enabling tenants to submit maintenance requests and connect with service providers for quick resolution.
-Service providers can browse available jobs and place bids on requests, ensuring efficient handling of repairs.
-With a user-friendly interface and powerful backend, Living Ease empowers both tenants and landlords to take control of their rental experience.
-By integrating all aspects of renting into one app, Living Ease offers a modern, hassle-free solution. to provide a personalized and seamless user experience.
-Tenants receive property suggestions based on their preferences and can view detailed information about nearby amenities to make informed decisions.
+**Living Ease
+Final Year Project - BS Software Engineering
+**
+**🚀 Overview**
+Living Ease is an innovative mobile application designed to transform the rental property market by addressing the challenges faced by both tenants and landlords.
+This app provides a unified platform for seamless property management, bridging communication gaps, and eliminating inefficiencies in the rental process.

+**🌟 Key Features**
+**For Tenants:**
+Property Search & Recommendations: AI-powered suggestions based on preferences and search history.
+Easy Applications: Submit rental applications and schedule property viewings in just a few clicks.
-The platform also incorporates a Maintenance Board, enabling tenants to submit maintenance requests and connect with service providers for quick resolution.
-Service providers can browse available jobs and place bids on requests, ensuring efficient handling of repairs.
+Maintenance Board: Submit requests and connect with service providers for quick resolutions.
+**For Landlords:**
+Efficient Management: Manage listings, payments, and lease agreements effortlessly.
+Seamless Communication: Direct messaging with tenants.
+Informed Decisions: Geospatial insights and detailed information about nearby amenities.
+**For Service Providers:**
+Job Marketplace: Browse maintenance requests and place bids for repairs.

+**🛠️ Tech Stack**
+Frontend: React Native
+Backend: Node.js, Express.js, Flask
+Database: MongoDB
+APIs:
+Google Maps API: For displaying nearby amenities and properties.
+Stripe API: For secure payment processing, including rent payments and escrow functionality.

+**🌍 Why Living Ease?**
+In today’s rental market, inefficiencies and manual interventions often frustrate tenants and landlords alike.
+Living Ease addresses these pain points by offering:
+Personalized Experiences: Leveraging advanced AI and geospatial analysis.
+Unified Platform: Connecting tenants, landlords, and service providers.
+Time-Saving Automation: Simplified processes for listings, payments, and maintenance tasks.

+**🎯 Impact**
+Living Ease empowers users with a modern, hassle-free rental experience:
+Tenants can find their dream homes effortlessly.
+Landlords can optimize their property management.
+Service Providers can access a streamlined job market.

+**👩‍💻 Project Highlights**
+AI-Powered Property Recommendations: Tailored suggestions based on user behavior.
+Geospatial Insights: Detailed information about properties and nearby amenities.
+Maintenance Board: Efficient repair and service request handling.

+**📈 Conclusion**
-With a user-friendly interface and powerful backend, Living Ease empowers both tenants and landlords to take control of their rental experience.
-By integrating all aspects of renting into one app, Living Ease offers a modern, hassle-free solution.
+Living Ease redefines property management by integrating all aspects of renting into one powerful app.
+With a user-friendly interface, advanced features, and a robust backend, Living Ease is the ultimate solution for the modern rental market.